Albion Falls in the Old Town of Albion Mills

 The lover leaps —

-They saw, at the top, two shadows over the sun’s glare.
+Days later, men working beneath the Albion Falls saw at the top two shadows appear over the sun’s glare.
 Shielding their eyes and looking up, two girls balanced at the edge.

 One reached out, missing, as the other leaned forward.